Punk pathetique: Fun-Punk

 In Germany, the similar Fun-Punk genre emerged in the mid-1980s as a response to hardcore punk, which at that time was marked by political correctness and negative imagery.
-Fun-Punk often dealt with absurd themes or alcohol and drug excesses.
+Fun-punk often dealt with absurd themes or alcohol and drug excesses.
 An early pioneer was Normahl, later followed by Die Ärzte, Die Goldenen Zitronen, Die Kassierer, and Wizo.
+According to Ox-Fanzine, Die Goldenen Zitronen's music was distinguished from the "testosterone-fueled, often sexually discriminatory" music of bands like Dimple Minds.